tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 By default, the application will appear in the directory named after the provided application name (``--name`` value).

-..
-What is the parent directory: working or current?

 To change the application location, use the ``-dst`` flag.

-The application directory contains the following files and directories:

-*   all directories from the template
-*   a Lua file from .tt.template .. all files?

-*   All other files from the template
-*   Dockerfile?

 Examples
 --------